-Apply for graduation: Seems a little obvious, but there’s a reason schools send out the reminder email at least three times—if you forget this step, nothing else matters.
+Seems a little obvious, but there’s a reason schools send out the reminder email at least three times—if you forget this step, nothing else matters.

 It’s the one piece of school memorabilia that’s acceptable to display in every situation.
 Class rings are a strong tradition in universities; an immediate bond is formed when you see a total stranger wearing your school’s ring.
 Don’t miss out on this opportunity.

 Jobs and internships need resumes, cover letters, and letters of recommendation.
 Grad schools need transcripts, GMAT/GRE scores, and more letters of recommendation.
 Whether you keep printed copies or you’ve got them stored digitally, it’s a good idea to form some kind of filing system.
 The last thing that you need is for a school (or job) to call and ask for a transcript only to have to dig through the ocean of papers in your closet.

 You’re going to have to purchase that matching cap and gown eventually, so make sure you get to the grad fair and order all of the proper regalia.
 Rid yourself of the stress of thinking about the inevitable and just do it.
 Plus, it’ll give you some time to start planning your grad cap decorations for the big day.

 Regardless of whether or not they know someone who can get you a job, send everyone an email, even if it’s just to say thank you for the help along the way.
 Trust us: They’ll want to know how you’re doing.
 They’ll appreciate the thought, and you never know—they may know someone who knows someone working at your dream job.

-Visit the career center: Whether you need to brush up on your interviewing skills, polish that resume, or draft a knock-out cover letter, your school’s career center is the place to go.
+Whether you need to brush up on your interviewing skills, polish that resume, or draft a knock-out cover letter, your school’s career center is the place to go.
 Most universities offer professional-grade services for free.
 Why not take advantage of this while you still can?

 Ah, the most important step (we’re not biased).
 All of your hard work, sleepless nights, and gallons of coffee will be worth it when you hold your diploma in hand.
 It deserves to be displayed prominently in the office of your first new job.
 Let it be a constant reminder of some of the best years of your life.
 Plus, this is the perfect gift to put on your graduation wish list!
 Find your favorite frame on diplomaframe.com, and drop a hint by emailing your favorite frame to your parents.

 The books, the parties, the LinkedIn stalking, the GMAT/GRE study guides, the constant trips to Starbucks….keep it up.
 It’s all going to pay off.
 Make this May even more special by getting this planning done ahead of time.
 That way, all of your time can be spent enjoying one of your biggest accomplishments.